Home Aviation Private Jets to World Cup Final 2026

 MetLife Stadium, East Rutherford, New Jersey.
 July 19, 2026.
 Kick-off 3:00 PM local time.

-Has the FAA published special procedures for the World Cup?
+Has the FAA published special procedures for the 2026 FIFA World Cup?

 Yes.
-The FAA's dedicated safety plan covers all 11 US host city stadiums with special air traffic procedures, TFRs, and traffic management initiatives in effect on match days throughout the tournament.
+The FAA's dedicated safety plan covers all 11 US host city stadiums with special air traffic procedures, TFRs, and traffic management initiatives in effect on match days.
+Flight plans must be filed at least 6 hours before departure and no more than 24 hours in advance.
+Air files and airborne IFR pick-ups are not accepted near host city areas except in emergencies.

 Can a Gulfstream G650 or Global 7500 land at Teterboro?

 No. Teterboro Airport enforces a 100,000-pound maximum weight limit.
-Both aircraft exceed this when fully fueled for long-range missions.
-The alternatives are Morristown (MMU), Westchester (HPN), or Newark (EWR).
+The Gulfstream G650ER has an MTOW of 103,600 lbs and the Bombardier Global 7500 an MTOW of 114,850 lbs — both exceed the limit when fully fuelled for long-range missions.
+For heavy and ultra-long-range jets, the alternatives are Morristown (MMU), Westchester (HPN), or Newark (EWR).

 When a Ground Delay Program is active, aircraft must depart within 5 minutes of their assigned Expect Departure Clearance Time.
 Missing the window requires ATC coordination for a new assignment.
-Check current TFR status and NOTAMs frequently.
+Check current TFR status and NOTAMs frequently as July 19 approaches.

 Cookie Settings